vndpal/monthly-payslip-generator/README.md

 - **Authentication & Authorization**: The API does not have any rate-limiting at the moment and anyone can access it to calculate their taxes.
 - **Rate limiting**: The API does not have any rate-limiting at the moment, but excessive and abusive requests may be blocked to ensure fair usage for all users.
-- **Applicable to current tax structure only**: The API currently only support current tax structure.

 ## Trade-Offs

 - **GET vs POST** - Opted for POST instead of GET because we have a complex input structure, browsers doesn't cache post request by default, and POST is easier to configure future input structure.
 - **CORS Allowed** - Allowed CORS to all applications so that anyone can integrate it.
 For internal or SASS projects this should be only for few allowed applications.

+## Assumptions

+- **Tax slabs are configured correctly** - Tax slabs rates are configured correctly by the admin/support team.
+- **Applicable to current tax structure only**: The API currently only support current tax structure.